 MODERN FOREIGN LANGUAGES

-The intention of our Computing curriculum is to embed computing and digital skills across the whole curriculum, this includes being able to use a variety of computer software and coding programmes.
+Our Computing curriculum embeds computing and digital skills across the whole curriculum.
 Our computing curriculum is resourced through Purple Mash technology which inspires writers, boosts creativity and reinforces core skills.
-Through a range of applications, children can explore a digital world and extend their knowledge and skills across the curriculum.
+Through a range of applications children can explore a digital world and extend their knowledge and skills across the curriculum.
 This is underpinned by E-safety and an ethos of responsible use of ICT, therefore, equipping our children with the skills and understanding to live in a technological world.

 East Ward is undergoing a programme of developing our outdoor learning space to take children outside the classroom to make learning more relevant to their lives in the community and wider world.
 We encourage children to be responsible for and respect the local community and environment giving them a sense of belonging and ownership of the place in which they live.
 We explore the uses of the local area, integrating subjects so that meaningful activities can be planned and delivered effectively and regularly.
 We work with our community partners to give children the opportunity to develop community pride.